-The company continued to closely monitor and control working capital (inventory, trade debtors and trade creditors) during 2015, working capital as a percentage of sales decreased from 31.1% to 24.4% as a result of lower inventory and debtors and higher creditors.
+The company continued to closely monitor and control working capital (inventory, trade debtors and trade creditors) during 2017, working capital as a percentage of sales decreased from 32.7% to 25% as a result of lower debtors and higher creditors, partly offset by higher inventory.

-The level of shareholders' funds increased by 3% during the year, due to the increase in retained earnings.
+The level of shareholders' funds increased by 5% during the year due to a reduction in the loss on the change in fair value of cash flow hedges and the increase in retained earnings.